v1psta/atst/README.md

 ## Installation

+### Requirements
 See the [scriptz](https://github.com/dod-ccpo/scriptz) repository for the shared requirements and guidelines for all ATAT applications.
+Additionally, ATST requires a redis instance for session management.
+Have redis installed and running.
+By default, ATST will try to connect to a redis instance running on localhost on its default port, 6379.

+### Cloning
 This project contains git submodules.
 Here is an example clone command that will automatically initialize and update those modules:

     git clone --recurse-submodules git@github.com:dod-ccpo/atst.git

+### Setup
 This application uses Pipenv to manage Python dependencies and a virtual environment.
 Instead of the classic `requirements.txt` file, pipenv uses a Pipfile and Pipfile.lock, making it more similar to other modern package managers